3d Marine Littoral Regiment Recognizes WTI Graduates

-U.S. Marines and graduates of Weapons and Tactics Instructor course with 3d Marine Littoral Regiment, 3d Marine Division, pose for a group photo on Marine Corps Base Hawaii, Nov.
-14, 2024.
-WTI is a seven-week course and a significant achievement that demonstrates unwavering dedication and expertise in Marine Air-Ground Task Force planning and operations.
-(U.S. Marine Corps photo by Cpl.
-Malia Sparks)
+MARINE CORPS BASE HAWAII – 3d Marine Littoral Regiment proudly welcomes the latest graduates of the Weapons and Tactics Instructor (WTI) course back from Marine Corps Air Station Yuma, in Yuma, Ariz., to Marine Corps Base Hawaii, Oct 28, 2024.
+Their recent completion of the challenging seven-week course is a significant achievement that demonstrates unwavering dedication and expertise in Marine Air-Ground Task Force (MAGTF) planning and operations.

+Each year, Marine Aviation Weapons and Tactics Squadron One (MAWTS-1) hosts 2 WTI courses that are designed for highly experienced and qualified Marines from all aviation communities and backgrounds, to include aviators, aircrew members, and Marines involved in ground combat, combat support, and combat service support.
+This diversity ensures a comprehensive and mutual understanding of air-ground integration – a crucial component of modern warfare.

+The course is fully integrated, meaning that it incorporates both classroom lessons and practical, hands-on training opportunities.
+Marines must demonstrate their ability to perform in both academic and operational settings to show that they have mastered what they have learned during the course.
+This approach reinforces the importance of applying theory to real-world combat situations.

 |Date Taken: